ngduc/mystik/README.md

 ## Dependencies

-    - express
-    - node requirejs
-    - amdefine
-    - jasmine-node - for unit testing.
-    - async - for unit testing.
+    - Q for promise.
     - node-cassandra-cql - if Cassandra is used.
     - redis/hiredis - if Redis is used.
     - mongoose - if MongoDB is used.
+    - jasmine-node - for unit testing.

 ## License